danjgale/danjgale.github.io/_pages/research.md

 I completed my PhD in Neuroscience at Queen's University under the supervision of [Dr. Jason Gallivan](http://www.gallivanmaplab.com/) and [Dr. Randy Flanagan](http://www.flanaganlab.com/).
 Broadly, I studied how the brain's motor, sensory, and cognitive systems interact in order to prepare movement, as well as adapt movements in response to changing environments.

 Currently, my primary research aim is studying longitudinal changes in brain structure and function in non-human primate populations under different social contexts.
-My secondary aims are developing new brain imaging analysis methods, and assisting with the implementation of advanced methods in several ongoing projects as a collaborator.
+My secondary aims are developing new brain imaging analysis methods, and assisting with the implementation of advanced methods in several ongoing projects as a key collaborator.

 ---

 ### Funding and Awards

-#### Post-Doctoral Awards (2023-Present)
+#### Post-Doctoral Awards (2022-Present)
-- Mitacs Post-Doctoral Accelerate Fellowship Program (2023-Present)
+- Mitacs Post-Doctoral Accelerate Fellowship Program (2023-2024)

 #### Doctoral Scholarships (2018-2022)
 - Natural Sciences and Engineering Research Council of Canada (NSERC) Alexander Graham Bell Canada Graduate Scholarship (2019-2022)